 You’ll also be mentioned in our Tweets when the email goes out, and we’ll write a nice blog post about your generous donation.

 Get in touch: email@example.com

 The #MetalBandcampgiftclub community is a generous one, buying albums for friends and complete strangers alike.
-If you’d like to experience that love, join the Birthday Club by clicking here and filling out our simple Google Form.
+If you’d like to experience that love, join the Birthday Club by joining our Birthday Club Email List.

-Having problems with the form?
-Send your name, birthday (DD/MM format), your Bandcamp wishlist URL, and a link to an album or song you discovered on Bandcamp that you looooove, to me: email@example.com
+Having problems with that link?
+Send your name, birthday (DD/MM format), your Bandcamp wishlist URL, and a link to an album or song you discovered on Bandcamp that you looooove, to me: firstname.lastname@example.org

-When your birthday rolls around, an email will go out with a link to your wishlist, and hopefully a few people buy you an album or two.
-Make sure you return the favor when you can.
+Then when your birthday rolls around, an email will go out with a link to your wishlist, and hopefully a few people buy you an album or two!

 We got this email recently, and figured it’s a good question to share with everyone: